course-details-portlet

 Course content

-The internship will provide students with insights into how actors in a relevant field of practice work.
-It provides the opportunity to utilize the professional qualifications acquired through the study program within a relevant work environment.
-The experience of the internship will increase the students' awareness of their own skills, contribute to the student's professional development and be useful in a further work life.
-During the internship, students will do an independent study based on experience from the field of practice and based on a science-based problem.
-The work will end in an individual report.
-The report will be presented at a seminar.
+The internship will provide students with insights into how actors in a relevant field of practice work with innovation and sustainable societal development.
+It provides the opportunity to apply professional qualifications acquired through the study program within a relevant work environment.
+The experience of the internship will increase the students' awareness of their own competencies, contribute to the student's professional development, and be useful in a further work life.

 Learning outcome